visforvali/ws297y/prompts.md

 The prompts below concern various ideas, craft techniques, activities, and themes.
 You'll use these prompts to help you come up with a question about the week's readings for your low-stakes writing post and to help you prepare for class discussion.

+Always write in a word processor so you have a local copy,

+{: .warning }
+Since these posts are meant to be integrated into our sync discussions, you'll post them directly in #classroom.

+Include "✍️" and the title of the prompt you're responding to at the start of your post, so I know it's your submission for the week and have context for your response, i.e., "

+{: .}
+> ✍️ **Poetic Inference**: In Atwood's "The Page," I felt enlivened by the lines "The page is not a pool but a skin, a skin is there to hold in and it can feel you touching it.
+Did you really think it would just lie there and do nothing?"
+When she first calls it "a skin" it resonated.
+In the "gutter" between sentences, I think the switch from a sort of matter-of-fact description (the *is* is doing a lot of work) to an accusatory question startled me, and I hadn't gotten my bearings back after the revelation that the page is a skin but also a thing with skin (implied by "a skin is there to hold in").

+The same way skin touches you back when you touch it, the page acts on you when you read it or write on it.

+There's maybe a kind of feminist nod to the violation of gender and sexual norms with "lie there and do nothing."

+Q: If writing and reading are a collaborative risk,

 ## Annotation

 Skim the reading again.
 As soon as you encounter a word, phrase, or sentence that catches your attention, immediately annotate it with a guess as to why it struck you.
 Use these annotations to guide you in formulating a question you have about the relationship between the text's form, the reader, and its social justice argument.
 Attach a photograph of one of your annotated pages with your response as well.

 ## Copycat